Creating windows into every aspect of our lives

 Becky shares some ways we can create windows into our everyday lives, whether as parents, carers or children's workers.

-Children learn about life by watching what goes on around them.
+Children and young people learn about life by watching what goes on around them.
 Tiny children sit in the driver’s seat, brum-brumming, turning an imaginary key in the ignition.
 Older children repeat those phrases you swore blind you wouldn’t recycle from your childhood.
-Whether we like it or not, our kids will learn how to do life from us – sure, there’ll be other influences on them, but none as strong or as present as we are as parents.
+Whether we like it or not, our kids will learn how to do life from us – sure, there’ll be other influences on them, but none as strong or as present as we are as parents and carers.

 In session 1 of the course, Rachel introduces the idea of ‘creating windows’ as an easy way to help our kids learn what an everyday life with God looks like.
 It’s simply about becoming intentional about giving them glimpses of how our relationship with God works, from how and why we pray to how we cope with death and everything in between.
 So much of the workings of our relationship with God is hidden from them.
 They know that we pray – but what does that sound like?
 When does it happen?
 Are you always in a special place?
 They know that you do stuff for God, but do they realise why and what goes on in your head as you do it?
 Creating windows is way to help them see what actually happens in your relationship with God so they know how to do it for themselves.
 It’s about showing them on the outside what is happening on the inside – just as a glimpse through uncurtained windows gives us a little snapshot of how our neighbours live.